-Sous vide cooking is a technique whereby vacuum packed food is cooked in a water bath at a constant, relatively low temperature for a long period of time.
-Sous vide is a French term which literally means 'under vacuum '.
-Sous vide equipment is ideal for preparing meat, fish, poultry, vegetables, fruit, desserts, oils and even alcoholic beverages.
+Sous vide cooking is a technique in which vacuum-packed food is cooked in a water bath at a constant, relatively low temperature for a long time.
+Sous vide is a French term that literally means ‘under vacuum’.
+Sous vide equipment is excellent for preparing meat, fish, poultry, vegetables, fruit, desserts, oils and even alcoholic beverages.

-In the video below, we explain in detail what sous vide cooking is all about.
+In the video below, we explain in detail what sous vide cooking is.

 History of sous vide cooking

-The development of the sous vide cooking technique has been a major breakthrough in the field of cooking.
+The development of sous vide cooking technology has been a major breakthrough in the field of cooking.
 As with any breakthrough, there is a good history behind it.
 The technique has been in use since 1970 and originated in France.

 In the beginning, sous vide was only used to extend the shelf life of products.
 In 1974, two French chefs changed this.
-Pierre Troisgros, a 3-star chef from Roanne, wanted to prepare his foie gras in a different way because in the traditional preparation process up to 50 percent of the weight is lost.
-Together with colleague chef Georgess Pralus, he decided to come up with a solution.
+Pierre Troisgros, a 3-star chef from Roanne, wanted to prepare his foie gras in a different way, because in the traditional preparation, up to 50 percent of the weight is lost.
+He decided to find a solution to this problem with fellow chef Georgess Pralus.

-They concluded by wrapping the foie gras in food safe plastic wrap, then cooking it at different temperatures.
+They came up with the idea of wrapping the foie gras in food-safe plastic film and then cooking it at different temperatures.
 After a few attempts, they had found the right temperature and the result was a 5 per cent weight loss.
-From then on Pralus went through life as "the father of sous vide" or as he said himself "the sous vide pope".
+From then on Pralus went through life as “the father of sous vide” or as he said himself “the sous vide pope”.

 Pralus was the one who went to restaurants and introduced other chefs to the technique.
-Due to the developments in technology and the increase in the range of sous vide cooking technology, it is becoming increasingly accessible to purchase a sous vide appliance, especially for private use.
+With the development of technology and the increase in the range of sous vide cooking technology, it is becoming increasingly accessible to buy a sous vide appliance, especially for private use.
 A quality that was previously only achievable in a top restaurant can now be enjoyed at home in your kitchen.

-Sous vide cooking ensures that the maximum quality of each product is utilized in terms of texture, flavor and nutrients!
-For all the ins and outs of sous vide cooking and a comparison with traditional techniques, I'd like to refer you to this article, which covers it extensively.
+Sous vide cooking ensures that the maximum quality of each product is utilised in terms of texture, flavour and nutrients!
+For all the ins and outs of sous vide cooking and a comparison with traditional techniques, I’d like to refer you to this article, which covers it in detail.

 Step by step sous vide cooking

-In this piece I will explain you step by step how to prepare the perfect piece of meat, fish or poultry using the sous vide cooking technique.
-Fruit and vegetables are also covered.
-It's a standard process that has to be done every time.
+In this article I will explain to you step by step how to prepare the perfect piece of meat, fish or poultry using the sous vide cooking technique.
+Vegetables and fruit are also covered.
+It is a standard process which has to be done every time.

 Preparation for sous vide cooking

-It is important to have the sous vide appliance and the sous vide container ready before you start cooking your food.
-This ensures that you can proceed directly to the sous vide preparation after prepping your food.
+It is important to prepare the sous vide appliance and the sous vide container before you start cooking.
+This ensures that you can proceed directly to the sous vide preparation after preparing your food.

 Fill the sous vide container with hot water.
-Please note that the water should be between the minimum and maximum amounts indicated on the sous vide appliance.
+Keep in mind that the water should be between the minimum and maximum amount indicated on the sous vide appliance.
 This ensures that the sous vide appliance can optimally circulate the water through the container at a constant temperature.

-Turn the sous vide appliance on and set the desired cooking time and temperature.
-The appliance will heat the water until this temperature is reached and gives a sound signal when this is the case.
+Turn on the sous vide appliance and set the desired cooking time and temperature.
+The appliance will heat the water until this temperature is reached and will give a sound signal when this is the case.

 Preparation for sous-vide cooking

 Prepare the product according to the steps below.
 A tenderloin needs a different preparation than a salmon fillet.
-Therefore it is important that each product type is treated in the right way.
-To make this as clear as possible, we have made a step-by-step plan for each product type.
+Therefore it is important that every product type is treated in the right way.
+To make this as clear as possible, we have made a step-by-step plan per product type below.

 - Boning: this involves removing any bones from the meat.
 This is usually only the case when buying large unprocessed pieces of meat.

-- Removal of membranes: remove the top layer of membranes from the product by cutting away the layer with a fillet knife, provided it is present.
+- Fleece removal: remove the top layer of skin from the product by cutting it off with a fillet knife, if present.